Welcome to Simply-Docs

 • All information that LLPs submit to the Registrar will be subject to the same level of scrutiny as that submitted by companies.
 The Registrar will be able to query the information that is held on an LLP and proactively exchange information with other bodies.

-• Where a member is a corporate entity, all of the directors (or equivalents) will also be required to verify their identity.
+• Where a member is a corporate entity, all of the directors (or equivalents) will be required to verify their identity.
+Identity verification for corporate LLP members will begin at a later date.

 • LLPs that are general partners of LPs, and which are also corporate entities, will be required to name a managing officer who is an individual, for the purpose of communicating with the general partner and the new corporate director reforms will apply to LLPs acting as corporate directors.
 An LLP will only be able to act as a corporate director if all its members have had their identity verified.